VitexSoftware/Toggl-to-AbraFlexi/README.md

 =================

-Process all time records within given scope into invoice with items grouped by Clients
+Process all time records within given scope into invoice with items grouped by Clients + Also the CSV Timesheet is attached to Invoice.

 Commandline tool i used to issue FlexiBee invoice using Toggl API